Technigo/project-music-releases/README.md

 ### Summary

-A music site created with React that displays new album and single releases on Spotify.
+A music site created with React to display new album and single releases on Spotify.

 ### Technologies used